apache/pekko/docs/src/main/paradox/persistence.md

 ## Testing with LevelDB journal

-The LevelDB journal is deprecated and will be removed from a future Akka version, it is not advised to build new applications with it.
+The LevelDB journal is deprecated and will be removed from a future Pekko version, it is not advised to build new applications with it.
 For testing the built in "inmem" journal or the actual journal that will be used in production of the application is recommended.
 See @ref[Persistence Plugins](persistence-plugins.md) for some journal implementation choices.